-Prior to testing any pressure pipeline the Contractor shall submit for the 's consent details of all temporary thrust blocks.
+Prior to testing any pressure pipeline the Contractor shall submit for the Project Manager's consent details of all temporary thrust blocks.
 These details shall be submitted with sufficient calculations to demonstrate that the thrust blocks shall resist the specified test pressure.
 The Contractor shall submit these details at least 10 working days before the commencement of the particular test.

 Testing of PVC and Polyethylene Pressure Pipes